ShaguftaVarsi/ECI-EtherCAT-Installation/Installation.md

 This option is recommended for new users of ECI.
 This will setup the public ECI repository from which ECI packages can be readily installed onto a target system.

-1. After registering on Intel® Edge Software Hub, access the download page on the ECI portal.
+1. After registering on Intel® Edge Software Hub, access the download page on the [ECI portal](https://www.intel.com/content/www/us/en/developer/topic-technology/edge-5g/edge-solutions/controls-for-industrial.html).
 Sign in to your account if needed.
-2. After signing in, you should see the Edge Controls for Industrial page with options to get ECI.
+3. After signing in, you should see the Edge Controls for Industrial page with options to get ECI.
 You can setup the ECI Repository.
-3. Click the “Review License Agreement” button to review and accept the license agreement.
+4. Click the “Review License Agreement” button to review and accept the license agreement.
-4. Select ECI APT repository link.
+5. Select ECI APT repository link.
 Then, select Ubuntu ##.# LTS as the Target System OS.
 After selecting the Version and Target System OS, you will see a box with a link.
 This link provides instructions for setting up the ECI repository.
-5. Copy the link and paste it on your web browser.
+6. Copy the link and paste it on your web browser.
 A page titled Setup ECI APT/DNF Repository will appear.
 Complete the steps on that page.

 ![image](https://github.com/user-attachments/assets/1aba861b-3efc-4bee-8003-ee4b55b9f9ef)

-Now you’re ready to install [ECI packages]().
+Now you’re ready to install [EtherCAT package](https://github.com/ShaguftaVarsi/ECI-EtherCAT-Installation/blob/main/Installation%20of%20EtherCAT.md).